 If you need to send your documents to another system, you need the Bilingual export wizard.
 It will export the selected documents in bilingual files.
-You can choose from three formats: memoQ XLIFF, TRADOS-compatible bilingual Word, and table RTF.
+You can choose from three formats: memoQ XLIFF, TRADOS-compatible bilingual Word, and two-column RTF.
 This topic explains each of them, along with the options you can use to save the documents.

 How to get here

 To save an XLIFF file, so that another translation tool can work with it:

 - Click the memoQ XLIFF radio button.

 - Click Plain XLIFF for other tools, next to the radio button.